xouillet/appleii/README.md

 Using socket adapter described below, I've dumped all the ROM chips present in the Apple ][ to validate them against binary Apple II ROM image.
 Dumps are located in `dumprom/` folder.

-At first sight:

- - ROM D0 is OK
- - ROM D8 is OK
- - ROM E0 is OK
- - ROM E8 is OK
- - ROM F0 is KO
- - ROM F8 is OK

-After further testing, rom F0 doesn't dump the same thing after each read.
-The rom chip is probably dead, it's a good lead !!

 ### Socket adapter

 With those info we can create our socket adapter.